Leslie1302/Warehouse-Inventory-Management-Tool/Readme.md

 2. **Sign In**: Log in using your registered credentials.
 3. **Manage Inventory**:
    - Use the dashboard to add, update, or delete inventory items.
-   - Search for specific items using the search bar.
 4. **Logout**: Click the "Sign Out" button to securely log out.

 ## Troubleshooting